Aaqeb11/component-dock/packages/cli/README.md

 Component Dock is a powerful CLI tool that helps you quickly scaffold modern React component libraries with shadcn/ui integration, TypeScript support, and production-ready build configuration.

+## 🎯 Why Component Dock?

+### The Problem with Direct Third-Party Components

+Modern React projects heavily rely on third-party component libraries like shadcn/ui, which work great for small teams and projects.
+However, as teams grow and projects scale, several critical issues emerge:

+**🚨 Team Collaboration Challenges:**
+- Multiple developers modifying the same components simultaneously
+- One person's changes breaking existing functionality for others
+- Inconsistent component implementations across different features
+- Difficulty tracking who changed what and when

+**⚠️ Scalability Issues:**
+- No centralized control over component behavior and styling
+- Duplicated component logic scattered across the codebase
+- Hard to maintain design system consistency
+- Challenging to implement organization-wide design updates

+**🔧 Maintenance Nightmares:**
+- Direct dependency on external component libraries without abstraction
+- Breaking changes in third-party libraries affecting the entire project
+- Difficulty in customizing components to match specific requirements
+- No version control over component modifications

+### The Solution: Your Own Component Library

+**🎯 Standardization & Control:**
+- Centralized component definitions that everyone follows
+- Version-controlled component changes with proper review processes
+- Consistent API and behavior across your entire organization
+- Custom components tailored to your specific design requirements

+**👥 Team Efficiency:**
+- Clear ownership and contribution guidelines for components
+- Reusable components across multiple projects
+- Reduced development time through shared component ecosystem
+- Better collaboration through well-defined component interfaces

+**🔄 Long-term Maintainability:**
+- Easy to update, test, and deploy component changes
+- Independence from third-party library breaking changes
+- Ability to gradually migrate or update underlying technologies
+- Documentation and examples that grow with your team's needs

+Component Dock bridges this gap by providing you with a production-ready foundation to build and maintain your own component library, giving you the best of both worlds: the speed of shadcn/ui components and the control of your own ecosystem.

 ## ✨ Features

 - 🚀 **Quick Setup** - Create a complete component library in seconds
+- 🎨 **shadcn/ui Integration** - Pre-configured with shadcn/ui components
 - 📦 **Dual Package Support** - Builds both CommonJS and ESM formats
 - 🔧 **TypeScript Ready** - Full TypeScript support with proper declarations
 - 🎭 **Tailwind CSS** - Pre-configured with custom design tokens